 - Funnel (optional for filling rice)

 - “Patterns”; a variety of round, objects, i.e. dinner plate, bowl, etc. (different sizes)

-So the first thing that I did to prepare to make my diy velvet pumpkins was to find an affordable fabric that would be light weight and have the quality to compete with the pros (the pros use silk velvet, and that’s not in this girl’s price range, either)!
-I found Stylish Fabric *cue angels singing*…
+So the first thing that I did to prepare to make my diy velvet pumpkins was to find an affordable fabric that would be lightweight, have some stretch, and look great for the project (the pros use silk velvet, which is absolutely gorgeous and creates an heirloom-quality pumpkin, but wouldn’t work in the price range for this project)!

-Not only does Stylish Fabric offer a HUGE selection of weaves and colors of velvet, they offer all KINDS of fabrics for the crafter, home designer, and seamstress, all at FANTASTIC prices!
+Not only does New Fabrics Daily offer a HUGE selection of weaves and colors of velvet, they offer all KINDS of fabrics for the crafter, home designer, and seamstress, all at FANTASTIC prices!

-Not only was the price at Stylish Fabric more affordable than anywhere else I had shopped, the color selection was unbeatable!
-When you receive your fabric at your door, at exactly the time they promise, you will do a happy dance!
+When you receive your fabric at your door, you will do a happy dance!
 (I sure did!)
-The weight and the feel of the velvet is perfect for these diy velvet pumpkins!
+The weight and the feel of the velvet are perfect for these diy velvet pumpkins!

 - Using one of your ‘patterns’, draw a circle on the back-side of the fabric, and cut it out (regular sewing scissors worked great for me… this velvet doesn’t fray/shed like many others)

 - Thread your needle and tie a large knot at the end of your heavy-duty thread.
 Using the heavy-duty thread eliminates the need to double the thread… you can use a single strand.